-Abdi gives us his pitch on why Young Fabian should give their first preference to Lisa Nandy
+Abdi Duale discusses why he thinks a Young Fabian should give their first preference to Lisa Nandy.

 Voting in the Labour leadership has now commenced with results expected on April 4.
 There is no doubting that the level of debate has been refreshing, but for me Lisa Nandy has proven to be the unexpected star of this election.
 She went from not being widely known to most Labour members and voters to surging up in the opinion polls with the latest predictions placing her in the last two contenders alongside Sir Keir Starmer.